rudderlabs/rudderstack-docs/destinations/fb_custom_audience.md

 [Facebook Custom Audience](https://developers.facebook.com/docs/marketing-api/audiences/guides/custom-audiences) is a targeting option for Facebook advertising.
 It helps to find the audiences, who already knows about your business, in Facebook.

-The sources can be customer lists, website or app traffic, or engagement on Facebook.

-You can now send your user data list directly for adding them to already created Facebook Custom Audience through RudderStack.
+You can now send your customer data list directly for adding them to already created Facebook Custom Audience through RudderStack.

 The user informations may include Email, Phone Number, Gender and many others.
-Find detailed information     [here] (https://developers.facebook.com/docs/marketing-api/audiences/guides/custom-audiences#hash)
+Find detailed information on Supported fields [here] (https://developers.facebook.com/docs/marketing-api/audiences/guides/custom-audiences#hash)